kasulani/shoppinglist_api/README.md

 - You can create, view, update, and delete a shopping list in your user account
 - You can create, view, update, and delete an item in your shopping list under your account
 ## API Documentation
-Documentation for this API can be found [online here](https://app.swaggerhub.com/apis/kasulani/shoppinglist_api/1.0.0) .
-You can also access the documentation locally when you run application at http://127.0.0.1:5000
+Documentation for this API can be found at http://127.0.0.1:5000, when you run the application it locally.
 ## Tools
 Tools used during the development of this API are;
 - [Swagger](https://swagger.io/) - this is a tool for documenting the API